 Investment income, gains and losses are allocated to the appropriate fund.

 1.3 GOING CONCERN

-In light of the global pandemic occuring in the early months of 2020, the Trustees have specifically considered the impact of the COVID-19 (coronavirus) pandemic, including the extent to which the charity has experienced disruption in its activities to date.
-The Trustees have a reasonable expectation that the charity has adequate resources to continue in operational existence for the foreseeable future.
-Accordingly, the financial statements continue to be prepared on the going concern basis.
+In light of the global pandemic, the Trustees have specifically considered the impact of the COVID-19 (coronavirus) pandemic, including the extent to which the charity has experienced disruption in its activities.